menu

 Pistachio Crusted Salmon

 My own creation, straight off our menu at the Ramblin’ Bear Eatery.
-Glistening orange salmon set off by a bright green pistachio and coconut milk sauce, finished with a crispy panko and coconut topping.
+Glistening orange Norwegian salmon is offset by a bright green pistachio and coconut milk sauce, and finished with a crispy panko and coconut topping.
 It’s a beautiful thing to look at and a beautiful thing to eat.

 Vegetable Cutlets with Pistachio Sauce

 Ratner’s, the iconic dairy restaurant in NYC of bygone days, was famous for their vegetable cutlets.
 Every dairy restaurant in Brooklyn served a similar recipe.
 Here, Brooklyn meets the Middle East.
-These savory cutlets combine everything that’s good about the ones I grew up with and yet, with the addition of chickpea flour and some spices, they’re also a little reminiscent of falafel.
-They’re finished with a beautiful, silky pistachio sauce that starts with the same base as the sauce for the salmon and then takes a twist, swapping cream for the coconut milk and adding tahini and lemon.
+These savory cutlets combine everything that’s good about the ones I grew up with and yet, with the addition of chickpea flour and some spices, they’re also a little reminiscent of falafel (and the chickpea flour adds protein for those who don’t eat fish).
+They’re finished with a beautiful, silky pistachio sauce that starts with the same base as the sauce for the salmon and then takes a twist, swapping coconut milk for the cream and adding tahini and lemon.

 Sweet Noodle Kugel with Cardamom, Orange Blossom, and Mango